srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/handover/source/index.rst

 This differs from the USIM configuration found in ue.conf, the changes made here will later be reflected in the ue.conf file.
 The IMSI is edited to reflect the values used for the MCC and MNC.
 Milenage is used here to show how the sim credentials can be changed to suit certain use-cases.

-srsLTE Set-Up
+srsRAN Set-Up
 ----------------------

-To ensure srsLTE is correctly configured to implement S1 Handover, changes must be made to the UE and eNB configurations.
+To ensure srsRAN is correctly configured to implement S1 Handover, changes must be made to the UE and eNB configurations.

 **UE:**